mitsukiyouko555/cyanscythe-and-goldenmage/public/assets/content/RunningDog/runningdog.md

 2. Dog running with animated bg (Compositing after Exporting)

 #### Composting tips:
 1. Export EACH animation layer separately so as to be able to add effects to them.. by layers I don't mean the dog's legs being on a different layer than its eyes...
-I mean Dog and its sublayers get exported as 1 png animation, bg gets exported as its own animation etc..
+I mean Dog and its sublayers get exported as 1 png animation, the grass get exported as its own animation etc..
 Anything you need to composite separately gets exported as its own png gif or image sequence.

 ---